 MLC has purchased a site license for Grammarly Premium.
 Some of you may be using the free version, but Premium offers some advanced options.
 This tool is to be considered as a resource primarily for writers as they compose and edit their writing, whether academic or professional.

 MLC graduate students regularly contribute articles for Issues in Lutheran Education.
 This blog shares scholarly writings by Lutheran leaders to stimulate informed discussion about Lutheran schools.
-About 1,700 people subscribe through email, Facebook, and Twitter.
-The most-viewed article of 2021 was Connecting Children and Families to God’s Word Through ECM by Annalies Brander, MS in Educational […]
+Almost 1,800 people subscribe through email, Facebook, and Twitter.
+The most-viewed article of 2022 was Roles of Men and Women: Separating “Can” From “Should” (and Why It Matters) by Dr. […]

 All graduate students must be enrolled in a course to maintain active status.
 EDU6999 Continued Graduate Studies has been created for students who otherwise do not plan to take a course.
 This policy change enables MLC to more accurately serve graduate students and track their progress.

 MLC graduate students and their advisors can quickly check their progress, noting which courses are still left in their program plan.

 We believe the secret to successfully completing your master’s degree involves not only hard work on your part, but also a good deal of planning from beginning to end.
 Our master’s programs require you to complete 36 credits of study.
 There is a great deal of flexibility in how and when you complete those credits. […]

 Martin Luther College is working with the Commission on Lutheran Schools (CLS) and the Conference of Presidents (COP) to train cohorts of veteran teachers to serve as principals.
 This effort is new in two ways.
 First, cohort participants will be fully trained before becoming a principal.
 Second, cohort completers will be called to schools that […]